JeffHing/angular-cabinet/README.md

 ## Example

-The easist way to understand how cabinetDirective works is to walk through a quick example of creating a "tabs" directive which allows the user to select from a horizontal list of tabs.
+The easist way to understand how AngularCabinetDirective works is to walk through a quick example of creating a "tabs" directive which allows the user to select from a horizontal list of tabs.

 ![alt tag](https://raw.githubusercontent.com/JeffHing/angular-cabinet-directive/master/src/examples/images/tabs.png)

-### 1. Add the Tab Directives
+### 1. Add the Directives

-Add the directives to an Angular module, using directive names that reflect the purpose of the user interface component.
+First, add the directives from AngularCabinetDirective to an Angular module.
+The directive names should reflect the purpose of the user interface component.
 In this case, the  default directive names are renamed to use tab names:

 ```javascript
 cabinetDirective('app', {